 By Michelle Shocklee

-Michelle Shocklee is the author of The Women of Rose Hill series, a historical romance series set in Texas.
-She and her husband of thirty years make their home in the Texas hill country on a 400-acre ranch where they work as Estate Caretakers.
-Find Michelle on her website, blog, Facebook, Twitter or Pinterest.
+Michelle Shocklee is the author of The Widow of Rose Hill, part of a historical romance series set in Texas.
+Her novella, To Heal Thy Heart, is included in The Mail-Order Brides Collection, releasing February 1, 2018.
+She and her husband of thirty years make their home in Tennessee where they work as Estate Caretakers.
+Contact Michelle on her website, blog, Facebook or Twitter.